ImmutableBox/QAEngineerChallenge/README.md

 ### Steps to open "C# Challenge" project:
 1. Open **QAEngineerChallenge.sln** in the **QAEngineerChallenge folder** with Visual Studio 2019
+2. On the Solution Explorer open the file **Solution.cs**
-2. Press the **Start"** button in Visual Studio to run
+3. Press the **Start"** button in Visual Studio to run
-3. Press any key to exit
+4. Press any key to exit

 ### Unity Challenge